infojam-james/Test-Cases/investigations-2.md

-#Investigations - Notification to Assistant Director
+#Opening an Investigation - Notification to Assistant Director

 ##Description
 An Assistant Director should receive an email confirming when an investigation has been opened on an incident happening to an employee in their directorate.